 My writing style for this blog is a bit eclectic, a departure from the highly structured scholarly essays I teach my middle school grammar and composition students to produce.
 These postings are an even further departure from my technical writing in English grammar manuals already published: English Guide to Grammar, Composition, and Logic, Grammar the Write Way: Precepts, Core, and Application.
+I’ve added even more exciting tomes: Making Connections: Reading and Writing Across the Middle School Curriculum, and Grammar Foundations for Writing.
 I know, they sound like kicking reads, right?
 [Writing students are NOT allowed to critique.]

 By contrast, you’ll probably feel a bit like you’re sitting on my front porch with me, enjoying a cup of coffee and a fresh morning breeze.
 My family history played out on expansive farm porches, and I learned some of my most precious life’s lessons about faith and family sitting on those peeling white porch swings.
 I hope you’ll join me and enjoy the view from My Front Porch.